SalK91/time_series_101/README.md

 * Model selection: Auto-correlation and partial auto-correlation can guide the selection of appropriate models for time series forecasting.
 By analyzing the patterns in the correlogram, you can determine the order of autoregressive (AR) and moving average (MA) components in models like ARIMA (AutoRegressive Integrated Moving Average).

+### Seasonality

+Seasonality refers to regular patterns or fluctuations in a time series data that occur at fixed intervals within a year, such as daily, weekly, monthly, or quarterly.
+Seasonality is often caused by external factors like weather, holidays, or economic cycles.
+Seasonal patterns tend to repeat consistently over time.

+How to address seasonality in time-series models:
+* Identify Seasonality: Begin by examining the time series data to detect any patterns that repeat at regular intervals.
+Seasonality refers to variations in the data that occur at specific time intervals, such as daily, weekly, monthly, or quarterly patterns.
+Here's how you can identify a seasonal trend using the ACF:

+1. Periodic Peaks: Look for peaks in the ACF plot at regular intervals, corresponding to the seasonal lag.
+For example, if you're analyzing monthly data and suspect a yearly seasonality, you would expect peaks at lags 12, 24, 36, and so on.
+Similarly, for quarterly data, peaks would occur at lags 4, 8, 12, and so forth.

+2. Significant Peaks: Pay attention to the magnitude of the autocorrelation coefficients at seasonal lags.
+If the peaks at seasonal lags are significantly higher compared to other lags, it suggests a strong seasonal pattern in the data.

+3. Repetitive Patterns: Check for repetitive patterns in the ACF plot that align with the seasonal frequency of the data.
+Seasonal trends often exhibit periodicity, resulting in a repeating pattern of autocorrelation coefficients at seasonal lags.

+4. Alternating Positive and Negative Correlations: In some cases, you may observe alternating positive and negative autocorrelation coefficients at seasonal lags, indicating a seasonal pattern in the data.

+5. Partial Autocorrelation Function (PACF): Additionally, you can complement your analysis with the Partial Autocorrelation Function (PACF), which helps identify the direct influence of a lag on the current observation, excluding the indirect effects through shorter lags.
+Significant spikes in PACF at seasonal lags provide further evidence of seasonality in the data.

+By carefully examining the ACF plot for these indicators, you can infer the presence of a seasonal trend in the time series data.
+This insight is crucial for selecting appropriate forecasting models and designing interventions to address seasonality in the data.

+### Cycles
+Cycles, on the other hand, refer to fluctuations in a time series that are not of fixed frequency or period.
+Cycles are typically longer-term patterns, often spanning several years, and are not as precisely defined as seasonal patterns.
+Cycles can be influenced by economic factors, business cycles, or other structural changes in the data.
+In summary, while both seasonality and cycles involve patterns of variation in time series data, seasonality repeats at fixed intervals within a year, whereas cycles represent longer-term fluctuations that may not have fixed periodicity.

 # 2. Stationarity
+"A stationary time series is one whose statistical properties do not depend on the time at which the series is observed" [0].
 * Mean and standard-deviation of the timeseries is constant
 * No seasonality